AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 This feather can instead be used to return the recently deceased back to life.
 When placed on the body of a creature that has died within the last minute, they return to life with 1 hit point, as in the *Revivify* spell.
 This can't return to life a creature that has died of old age, nor can it restore any missing body parts.
 The feather is also consumed if used in this way.

+#### Blossom-Blade Saya

+*Wondrous item, ???* </br>
+This saya, or katana scabbard, is light pink in colour, with silver detailing and a purple sageo cord.
+When a katana is drawn from this saya, strongly scented sakura blossoms appear traveling along the path of the draw, alongside a strong gust of wind, before they disperse into the open air.

+\page

 #### Prayer Beads to the Myōjin

 *Wondrous item, Rare* (requires attunement by a Wisdom caster) </br>
 This bracelet of wooden prayer beads, known as an ōjuzu, has been made to help recite prayer to the Myōjin, the most divine of the Kami.
-In addition to the many non-magical wooden beads, the bracelet has 1 magical bead.
-This bead has magical kanji engravings spelling the name of Kahei-sama, the goddess of peace.
-The bead contains the *Calm Emotions* spell, that you can cast from it as a bonus action (using your spell save DC if a save is necessary).
-To use the bead, you must be wearing the necklace.
+In addition to the many non-magical wooden beads, the bracelet has a number of magical beads, each one engraved with the name of one of the Myōjin.
+Each magical bead contains a specific spell related to that Myōjin, that you can cast from it as a bonus action (using your spell save DC if a save is necessary).
+To use the bead, you must be wearing the bracelet.
 Once a magic bead's spell is cast, that bead can't be used again until the next dawn.
-If a magic bead is removed from the necklace, that bead loses its magic.
+If a magic bead is removed from the bracelet, that bead loses its magic.
 If more beads are discovered, they can be added to the bracelet.

+The bracelet currently has beads of the following spells, listed with their associated Myōjin:

+- Kahei-sama: *Calm Emotions*

 \page